ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

 4. **Two New Post-Quantum Fundamental Forces Outside of the Standard Model of Physics**
   In order to facilite the **CTP Model** required to complete the ***Theory of Everything*** and solve the total fundamental nature of reality and inter-domain existences is the requirement of two new (albeit) non-physical Fundamental Forces and non-physical energy/non-physical energies unified WITH known physics.

-## Section III: CTP as Epistemology — Not Just Physics, but Knowing - and Accounting for New Forces as well as a New CTP Reality Abstract Layer (C-domain)
+## Section III: CTP as Epistemology — Not Just New Physics, but Knowing: Accounting for New Forces and the Abstract CTP Reality Layer (C-Domain)

 CTP Energy Science introduces a *new epistemological mode*—a way of structuring human knowledge that transcends third-party empirical reductionism.